CleanBC Better Homes requires that heat load calculations be completed for the following programs:

 A copy of the load calculation is part of the required documentation.
 The load calculation can be documented by a submittal sheet from compliant software or by a load calculation worksheet from TECA, HRAI, ACCA or the CSA F280 standard.

-If your contractor is not sure if their current heat load calculation methodology meets these criteria, please have them contact firstname.lastname@example.org.
+If you’re unsure if your current heat load calculation methodology meets these criteria, please contact email@example.com.

 An EnerGuide Rating System HOT2000 Full House Report is provided by a registered Energy Advisor working with a licensed Service Organization.
 The EnerGuide report must have been submitted to Natural Resources Canada.